QuadSpinner/Gaea-Docs/source/Guide/3-Using-Gaea/8-Building.md

 {.TIP}
-> Each mutation’s .tor file is stored with the output, so you can manually tweak a specific mutation if desired.
+> Each mutation's .tor file is stored with the output, so you can manually tweak a specific mutation if desired.

 You can also specify mutations in the command line in the @build-swarm.